-Revenue is measured by reference to the fair value of consideration received or receivable by the Organisation for goods supplied and services provided, excluding sales taxes, rebates, and trade discounts.
+Revenue is measured by reference to the fair value of consideration received or receivable by the Organisation for goods supplied and services provided.

 Revenue is recognised when the amount of revenue can be measured reliably, collection is probable, the costs incurred or to be incurred can be measured reliably, and when the criteria for each of the Organisation's different activities have been met.
 Details of the activity-specific recognition criteria are described below.